react-native-community/discussions-and-proposals/proposals/0012-introduce-reactNativeMetadata.md

 ### Hermes Support

-Similarly to New Architecture support, the current way to enable/disable the Hermes engine is toggled by using a Gradle Property `hermesEnabled` on Android and changing the `:hermes_enabled` property in the Podfile.
+Similarly to the New Architecture support, the current way to enable/disable the Hermes engine is toggled by using a Gradle Property `hermesEnabled` on Android and changing the `:hermes_enabled` property in the Podfile.

 We propose to add the `hermes` section under the `reactNativeManifest.capabilities` section as follows: